INTERVIEW with Olivia Holland, Northern Ballet, June 2014

-She said: “Tamara Rojo.
+I would love to paint “Tamara Rojo.
 I really admire her as a dancer and there are some amazing photographs of her so she would be such an inspiring dancer to paint.
-Now that I have more time on my hands I think I might look into that…!”
+Now that I have more time on my hands I think I might look into that…!

 Olivia has had a whirlwind few months touring with Northern Ballet, setting up her online business and establishing retail and media contacts.
 Besides making the most of her hard-earned summer break by spending time with family and friends at home, what would she like the future to hold?

 I would definitely like to stock my cards and prints in more shops and keep taking commissions, as well as painting more dancers by request.
 It gives me such a boost to share my artwork and do something which has always been a hobby of mine.
 The fact it is now giving people more of an insight into dancing is fulfilling and I love meeting people who like my work.

 > Discover what else inspires Olivia on Pinterest.